getulysse/ulysse/README.md

 ## ✨ Features

-- [ ] Block your distracting apps
-- [ ] Block your distracting websites
+- [ ] Block your distracting apps and websites
 - [ ] Shield mode (no way to bypass)
 - [ ] Webhook support (for n8n, Zapier, IFTTT, etc...)